The Gideon Diet

-This diet was began 8 years ago due to the needs of my PSSM horse Gideon.
+I began this diet about 10 years ago due to the needs of my PSSM horse Gideon.
 It has been adjusted over the years but the base idea has been proven to be a very successful, easily adjustable diet to all types of horses.
 For more information on EPSM...

 Free fed hay (preferably in slow feed hay bags).
 Quantity is more important than quality!

 That is not to say that the hay should not be clean, dry and free of dust and dirt, but this diet works well with any type of hay, whether it be $7 a bale local grass hay or $20 a bale super rich hay.

 Choose a hay that your horse may graze on several hours a day without compromising weight.
 I consider hay the bottom of the food "pyramid", not most of the pyramid!
 This goes against "traditional" thinking, but has been proven a successful mode of feeding with many horses that are now on our suggested diet plan.

 SIMPLE GRASS PELLETS A simple grass pellet is a great base of the pyramid for rations. (no molasses added!)
 It is not required to add this to the diet but gives the option of giving more variety to the overall diet.

 Simple grass pellets are becoming more popular for choices of horse feed.
 Why not just more hay?
 This is a way to easily measure out rations and gives a good base for our suggested supplements, plus variety.
 Use a grass pellet different from the type of hay you are feeding.